Awhitter/spanish1/README.md

 # Spanish Exercises Application

 This application provides interactive Spanish exercises with an admin interface for managing the exercises.
+It uses a Neon PostgreSQL database for data storage and Socket.io for real-time updates.

+## Prerequisites

+- Node.js (v14 or later)
+- npm (v6 or later)
+- A Neon PostgreSQL database

 ## Getting Started